PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 #### Purpose of document
 - A code of conduct is a statement of understanding among ourselves about expectations of behavior and values, and as an external statement, reflects our commitments to the community.

-- This code of conduct applies to all members of M²LInES without exception.
-We also expect external collaborators to comply with this code when interacting with M²LInES, and we extend guidelines (such as inclusion for authorship) to external collaborators.
+- This code of conduct applies to all members of PediaMedAI without exception.
+We also expect external collaborators to comply with this code when interacting with PediaMedAI, and we extend guidelines (such as inclusion for authorship) to external collaborators.

 - Key aspects of this document: Inclusivity, professionalism and conduct, unethical and/or unacceptable behavior, authorship, scientific integrity, and conflicts of interest.